 Bias, should not be confused with opinion.
 In the blogging world, bias is unfair prejudice.
 And opinion is a judgement call based on an experience.

 As much as the resource section will be unbiased, the blog will likely be opinionated.
 In my mind, that is a good thing, because a blog should have more than regurgitated facts.
 It should also contain the author’s opinion – positive or negative.

 But enough about the content.
 Let’s briefly tell you how it came about.

 The decision to pack it all up

-At some stage, we were so committed to various causes that travelling was impossible.
+There was a time that we were so committed to various causes that travelling was impossible.
 Caring for an elderly parent and getting the last sprout through school were priorities.
 Then there was the business we ran from home and there was the home itself.

 My dad was 88 when he passed away and although his body was becoming frail, he was otherwise healthy.
-Absolutely nothing can prepare one for the sudden death of a loved one, and Gramp’s passing was no exception.
+Absolutely nothing can prepare you for the sudden death of a loved one, and Gramp’s passing was no exception.

 Over a period of 20 months, the universe conspired in the most beautiful way and enabled us to sell everything, make the basic arrangements and set sail.

-And if you cannot find the information you are looking for, just send us an email.
+If you cannot find the information you are looking for, just send us an email.
 We will try our level best to assist.

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma – which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary” – Steve Jobs